ShellyCoder/cellcall/README.md

 1. **data**

 A dataframe with row of gene and column of sample and the value must be numeric.
-Meanwhile what matters is that the colnames of dataframe should be in line with the paramter 'names.delim' and 'names.field', the former for pattern to splite every colnames, the latter for setting which index in splited colnames is cell type information.
-A names.delim, "_", and a names.field, '3', get the information 'CELLTYPE' from the colnames, 'BARCODE_CLUSTER_CELLTYPE',  stored in CreateNichCon@meta.data.
+Meanwhile what matters is that the colnames of dataframe should be in line with the paramter 'names.delim' and 'names.field', the former for pattern to splite every colnames, the latter for setting which index in splited colnames is cell type information.<br />The function can get the information 'CELLTYPE' from the colnames 'BARCODE_CLUSTER_CELLTYPE' with names.delim-"_" and a names.field-'3', and then stored in slot meta.data in CreateNichCon.<br />Cell type annotation from every cell is essential for scoring cell communication.
 If the colnames of data don't coincide with the paramter 'names.delim' and 'names.field', CreateNichCon object may fail to create.

 2. **min.feature**